 Slack is a team chat app that is widely used these days and we are using it at Evermade as well.
 When we started the company five years ago we had an IRC channel, then we switched to Skype and now we are using Slack.
 It’s our primary internal communication channel and definitely one of the most important tools we use daily.
 Slack finally killed internal emails.
 It’s powerful, easy to use, reliable, fun, flexible and mobile – but we were still unhappy.

-The problem of Slack is the noise.
+The problem with Slack is the noise.
 We have a lot of channels and a lot of discussions going on.
-The problem is that too often valuable information is drowning deep into the backlogs – and the free version has very limited chat history so old messages are actually disappearing.
-We have project related Slack channels and at the same time we use Basecamp to manage projects.
-Because Slack is so easy we use it for all internal communication but sometimes it would be a better idea to open a new Basecamp discussion thread or even add a todo item to keep things more organized.
+The problem is that too often valuable information is drowning deep into the backlogs – and the free version has a very limited chat history so old messages are actually disappearing.
+We have project-related Slack channels and at the same time, we use Basecamp to manage projects.
+Because Slack is so easy we use it for all internal communication but sometimes it would be a better idea to open a new Basecamp discussion thread or even add a to-do item to keep things more organized.

 The new Basecamp 3 comes with a bundled chat called Campfire.
 Each project has it own Campfire and Basecamp also provides private chats – they are called Pings.
 So in theory we won’t need Slack anymore, because Basecamp offers the same functionality!
 It doesn’t cost any extra and provides unlimited chat history out of the box.
 We decided to try.
 We agreed that we’ll try to live a week without Slack and we would use Campfire instead.

 During the short Campfire testing period we encountered these issues:

 - The biggest issue of Campfire is the notification system.
 Slack has very powerful notification settings to make sure that you receive only the information you need.
 There isn’t that much control in Campfire and you end up having notifications from things you really don’t want to get.
 This is important because unwanted notifications are ruining your productivity.